Strategic Plan: Strategic research priority 3 – bioscience for health

 A key research goal is to develop a greater awareness of the roles of nutrition and physical activity and the mechanisms by which they affect development and health.
 Given the complex nature of these relationships, systems approaches are well suited to modelling the interplay over the lifecourse between the GI tract, nutrition, food properties, microbiome, endocrinology and metabolic regulation.
 This includes interdisciplinary approaches to understanding the influence of behaviour and environmental interactions on health, in partnership with ESRC and other Research Councils.
-Knowledge of how food interacts with the body is also highly relevant to the breeding of animals and plants for food production (see also Strategic research priority 1 – agriculture and food security).
+Knowledge of how food interacts with the body is also highly relevant to the breeding of animals and plants for food production (see also Strategic Plan: Strategic research priority 1 – agriculture and food security).

 Multidisciplinary research across areas such as stem cells, engineering and materials chemistry is needed for the development of new regenerative biology and tissue engineering applications to improve quality of life for the ageing population.
 In partnership with the MRC and EPSRC we will continue to support the UK Regenerative Medicine Platform.

 We will also support multidisciplinary studies that underpin improvements in both human and animal health.
-We will encourage collaboration between experts in human and veterinary sciences to improve the health and wellbeing of animals and humans in the context of 'One Health', particularly in vaccinology, infections of zoonotic origin, vector borne diseases and understanding antimicrobial resistance, linking into Strategic research priority 1 – agriculture and food security.
+We will encourage collaboration between experts in human and veterinary sciences to improve the health and wellbeing of animals and humans in the context of 'One Health', particularly in vaccinology, infections of zoonotic origin, vector borne diseases and understanding antimicrobial resistance, linking into Strategic Plan: Strategic research priority 1 – agriculture and food security.
 Partnership between BBSRC and the MRC in this area will help to ensure impacts and added value are realised across the interface with medical research.

 We will support bioscience research to help sustain lifelong health and wellbeing in the modern environment by building on a foundation of underpinning world class bioscience to identify novel prevention strategies or underpin new treatments.
 BBSRC will work closely with the MRC and other Research Councils to promote a joined-up approach to research funding across the spectrum from health to disease.